farmda31/ReactPortfolio/README.md

     ## Installation
     To use the application, no installation is required.
 Users can go to https://dfreactportfolioku20.netlify.app/.

-    To make edits for this application, users will need to install vite.
+    To make edits for this application, users will need to install vite and utilize the source code located at https://github.com/farmda31/ReactPortfolio.

     ## License
     There is no license required to use this applicaiton.